Load Password Protected Document – Secure Comparison in Java

 Introduction

 Ever struggled with comparing sensitive documents across your organization?
 You’re not alone.
-In today’s security-conscious enterprise environment, comparing password-protected Word documents has become a critical yet challenging task.
+In today’s security‑conscious enterprise environment, loading a password protected document for comparison has become a critical yet challenging task.
 Whether you’re managing legal contracts, financial reports, or confidential project documents, maintaining security while ensuring accurate version control is essential.

 Why Secure Document Comparison Matters in Enterprise Environments